CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

 (technically Idris2, but Idris1 is deprecated at this point, so I use 'Idris' and 'Idris2' interchangeably).

-If you are not familiar with the term, a "constraint solver" is a tool which solves Constraint Satisfaction Problems (CSPs).
-CSPs appear a surprising number of both real- and game-scenarios:
+In case you are not familiar with the term, a "constraint solver" is a tool which solves Constraint Satisfaction Problems (CSPs).
+CSPs appear in a surprising number of both real-life and game scenarios:
-  * optimised packing aka.
+  * Optimised packing aka.
 The Knapsack Problem (given a number of items with a value and weight, pack the highest total value in a limited space, e.g. a knapsack, while keeping the total weight as low as possible),
   * Sudoku,